Advanced Suminagashi Technique

 And finally, after some fanning of the pattern to give a more jagged appearance, the paper was laid down, and I cut the left side of the paper to make two tanzaku, here with the original poetry card juxtaposed between the two I made:

-Lastly, while you cannot fully reproduce any pattern, you can come fairly close as this next paper demonstrates.
+While you cannot fully reproduce any pattern, you can come fairly close as this next paper demonstrates.